-Tribeworld have just released an update to their series of new blooper compilation videos from The Tribe, with a dual focus on Michael Wesley-Smith (Jack) and Ashwath Sundarasen (Dal).
+Tribeworld have just released an update to their series of new blooper compilation videos from The Tribe, with a focus on Victoria Spence (Salene).

 For Izzy deserves all the awards it’s been getting.
 It’s simply a beautiful film you don’t want to miss.